4d-for-ios/4D-Mobile-App-Server-old/README.md

 ```

 Compile it to `Components/` folder.
 A `4D Mobile App Server.4dbase` will be created with inside a `4D Mobile App Server.4dz`

-## Versioning

-We use [SemVer](http://semver.org/) for versioning.
-For the versions available, see the [tags](https://github.com/4d-for-ios/4D-Mobile-App-Server/tags) on this repository.

 ## License